5 Reasons to Date a Person Who’s a Sports Fan (And How to Survive Game Days)

 They are passionate and enthusiastic

-They are loyal and committed
+They are loyal and dedicated

 They are physically active